jythontools/clamp/README.md

 ================

 Clamp is part of the jythontools project (https://github.com/jythontools).
-Although Jython has already very integration with Java, Clamp improves this support by enabling precise generation of the Java bytecode used to wrap Python classes.
+Although Jython integrates well with Java, Clamp improves this support by enabling precise generation of the Java bytecode used to wrap Python classes.
 In a nutshell, this means such clamped classes can be used as modern Java classes.

 Clamp integrates with setuptools.
 Clamped packages are installed into site-packages.
 Clamp can also take an entire Jython installation,